Dingo: Interactions with other animals

-The dingo is regarded as part of the native Australian fauna by many environmentalists and biologists, as these dogs existed on the continent before the arrival of the Europeans and a mutual adaptation of the dingoes and their surrounding ecosystems had occurred.

-Much of the present place of wild dogs in the Australian ecosystem, especially in the urban areas, remains unknown.
-Although the ecological role of dingoes in Northern and Central Australia is well understood, the same does not apply to the role of wild dogs in the east of the continent.
+Much of the present place of dingoes in the Australian ecosystem, especially in the urban areas, remains unknown.
+Although the ecological role of dingoes in Northern and Central Australia is well understood, the same does not apply to the role of those in the east of the continent.
 In contrast to some claims, dingoes are assumed to have a positive impact on biodiversity in areas where feral foxes are present.
+Recently, the largest known population of critically endangered Night Parrots was discovered in an area kept free of introduced predators by dingos.
+Dingos have also been recorded regularly visiting the termite mound nests of another critically endangered species, the Golden-Shouldered Parrot, with successful fledging of these parrots noted by researchers as evidence that dingos actively drive other predators from the area.

-Dingoes are regarded as apex predators and possibly perform an ecological key function.
-Likely (with increasing evidence from scientific research), they control the diversity of the ecosystem by limiting the number of prey and keeping the competition in check.
-Wild dogs hunt feral livestock such as goats and pigs, as well as native prey and introduced animals.
+Dingoes are regarded as apex predators and perform a key ecological function within the Australian continent.
+Increasingly, scientific evidence is proving they control the diversity of the ecosystem by limiting the population of prey species and keeping competition in check.
+Dingos hunt feral livestock such as goats and pigs, as well as other introduced animals and native wildlife species.
 The low number of feral goats in Northern Australia is possibly caused by the presence of the dingoes, but whether they control the goats' numbers is still disputable.
 Studies from 1995 in the northern wet forests of Australia found the dingoes there did not reduce the number of feral pigs, but their predation only affects the pig population together with the presence of water buffaloes (which hinder the pigs' access to food).

-Observations concerning the mutual impact of dingoes and red fox and cat populations suggest dingoes limit the access of foxes and cats to certain resources.
-As a result, a disappearance of the dingoes may cause an increase of red fox and feral cat numbers, and therefore, a higher pressure on native animals.
+Observations concerning the interaction between dingoes and populations of red fox and feral cats suggest dingoes limit the access of these predators to certain resources.
+As a result, a reduction in dingo population may cause an increase of red fox and feral cat numbers, and therefore, a higher pressure on native animals.
 These studies found the presence of dingoes is one of the factors that keep fox numbers in an area low, and therefore reduces pressure on native animals, which then do not disappear from the area.
 The countrywide numbers of red foxes are especially high where dingo numbers are low, but other factors might be responsible for this, depending on the area.
-Evidence was found for a competition between wild dogs and red foxes in the Blue Mountains of New South Wales, since many overlaps occurred in the spectrum of preferred prey, but only evidence for local competition, not on a grand scale, was found.
+Evidence was found for a competition between dingoes and red foxes in the Blue Mountains of New South Wales, since many overlaps occurred in the spectrum of preferred prey, but only evidence for local competition, not on a grand scale, was found.